rcn-ee/ti-opencl/docs/sphinx-doc/source/memory/extended-memory.rst

 constraints are necessary and the remainder of this section is not applicable.
-Additionally, if the environment variable TI_OCL_DSP_NOMAP is set, then OpenCL will ignore any CMEM region that is defined in the upper 6GB, and OpenCL operation will be restrictied to the lower 2GB and again the remainder of this section is not applicable.
+Additionally, if the environment variable TI_OCL_DSP_NOMAP is set, then OpenCL will ignore any CMEM region that is defined in the upper 6GB, and OpenCL operation will be restricted to the lower 2GB and again the remainder of this section is not applicable.

 If there is memory in the upper 6GB that is given to CMEM to manage, then that